 - When n is equal to 0, an identity response is assumed. - When n is equal to 1, then the curve value shall be interpreted as a gamma value, encoded as a u8Fixed8Number.
-Gamma shall be interpreted as the exponent in the equation $y = x^{\gamma}$ and not as an inverse. - When n is greater than 1, the curve values (which embody a sampled one-dimensional function) shall be defined as follows: - The first entry is located at 0,0, the last entry at 1,0, and intermediate entries are uniformly spaced using an increment of 1,0/(n-1).
+Gamma shall be interpreted as the exponent in the equation $y = x^{\gamma}$ and not as an inverse. - When n is greater than 1, the curve values (which embody a sampled one-dimensional function) shall be defined as follows:

+The first entry represents the input value 0,0, the last entry represents the input value 1,0, and intermediate entries are uniformly spaced using an increment of 1,0/(n-1).
 These entries are encoded as uInt16Numbers (i.e. the values represented by the entries, which are in the range 0,0 to 1,0 are encoded in the range 0 to 65 535).
 Function values between the entries shall be obtained through linear interpolation.